shuvoWBD/Computer-Graphics-Algorithms/README.md

 * Simple and easy to implement for basic line drawing.

 * Less efficient than Bresenham’s algorithm due to floating-point operations.

+**Midpoint Circle Drawing Algorithm**

+* Draws a circle by selecting pixels based on a midpoint decision parameter.

+* Uses circle symmetry to generate points for all octants.

+* Relies only on integer calculations for better efficiency.

+* Reduces computational complexity compared to direct methods.

+* Commonly used in raster graphics and display systems.